Detroit Wall: Background

 The World War I industrial economy of Detroit afforded opportunities for women and black men to become more active participants in the labor force of the city.
 A large percentage of white men were drafted to fight in the war, leaving many of their jobs vacant and needing to be filled.
 This allowed black citizens to fill empty job positions, causing a large demographic shift in the makeup of the Detroit workforce.
 In light of more job opportunities, the city experienced an increase in the population of black people seeking economic and social mobility.
+This trend was known nationwide as the Great Migration, as more than six million black people moved from the southern to the northern areas of the United States.
 But as white men were returning from war and more black citizens entered the city, competition for scarce housing increased tensions between the two groups.
 White residents took over most private-sector housing, pushing black residents to less desirable areas of the city.
 The Great Depression furthered the scarcity of housing as the population continued to soar.

-The New Deal legislation implemented under President Franklin Delano Roosevelt intended to make private housing more accessible to citizens.
+The New Deal legislation implemented under President Franklin D. Roosevelt intended to make private housing more accessible to citizens.
 The Home Owners Loan Corporation (HOLC) was created in 1933, followed by the Federal Housing Administration (FHA).
-In short, these programs reduced barriers to housing by offering discounted payment plans spread out over 20-30 years.
+In short, these programs reduced barriers to housing by offering discounted payment plans spread out over 20–30 years.
 These policies significantly improved home-ownership accessibility for working-class white Detroit residents and promoted single-family units.
 Yet according to Thomas J. Sugrue, a Detroit scholar and historian, black residents did not benefit from the New Deal era of legislation because "local governments had the final say over the expenditure over the federal funds, the location of projects, and the type constructed."
 As a result of local government bodies being composed of white politicians, white residents received federal funding, while black residents were left to seek housing with no aid.